seanpmaxwell/express5-typescript-template/README.md

 - Dates: DayJs
 - Some front-end stuff: handlebars and bootstrap
 - Scan for unused exports: Knip
-  - NOTE: `knip` tends to report a lot of false positives so use the output from `npm run clean:report-unused` as a guideline.
+  - NOTE: `knip` tends to report a lot of false positives so use the output from `npm run clean:find-unused` as a guideline.

 ## ✅ Available Commands